How do I apply for housing?

 Continuing students will have the opportunity to request to live with a specific incoming student (first year and new transfer students) for Fall 2021 during the summer.
 Continuing students should still select housing during their selection process in Spring 2021, but must be willing to change assignments during the summer if our staff is not able to place an incoming student in your selected room.

-Students who are requesting to live with a current UConn student must email firstname.lastname@example.org between June 1 and July 19, 2019 and state that they are willing to be relocated to another space on-campus in order to live with the new student.
+Students who are requesting to live with a current UConn student must email firstname.lastname@example.org during the new student roommate pairing process and state that they are willing to be relocated to another space on-campus in order to live with the new student.
 Please also provide your full name/7 digit student ID number and the full name/7 digit student ID number of the new student you are requesting to live with.
 Only mutual requests will be honored--both the new student and the current student will need to email our office.

 How can I get a room change?